AdvaniaSE/PowerShellFundamentals/05. Variables/Detailed.md

 ---

-- Test using -ErrorVariable.
+- Test using `-ErrorVariable`.
 Can you find a scenario where this parameter could be useful?

 ```Powershell
 # One such example is when exploring the filesystem.